-A formal appointment letter and a director's handbook are provided to every new Director.
+A formal appointment letter and a director handbook are provided to every new Director.
 The handbook sets out, along with other corporate information, the time commitment required and the duties and obligations of Directors, as well as relevant rules and regulations such as those relating to the Banking Act and SGX-ST Listing Manual.
 The Bank conducts a focused orientation programme, presented by the CEO and senior management, to familiarise new Directors with its business and governance practices.
 The programme also enables the new Directors to be acquainted with senior management, thereby facilitating the latter's interaction with and access to the Directors.
 Arrangements are made for new Directors to visit the Bank's operations and facilities.

 On a continuing basis, the Directors receive appropriate development to perform their roles on the Board and its committees.
-This includes updates on global trends and regulatory developments as well as their impact on business, new business and products, accounting and finance, corporate governance, risk management and anti-money laundering issues as well as fintech and cyber security, which are provided by subject matter experts from within and outside the Bank.
+This includes updates on global trends and regulatory developments as well as their impact on business, new businesses and products, accounting and finance, corporate governance, risk management and anti-money laundering issues as well as fintech, technology and cybersecurity, which are provided by subject matter experts from within and outside the Bank.
 When deciding on the scope of the development to be provided, the knowledge and skills required to enable Directors to properly discharge their duties as members of the Board and its committees are taken into account.

 The Directors participate in external courses and learning experience as and when needed.
 The Bank funds the training and development programmes that it arranges for existing and new Directors.
-During the year, the Directors visited several notable technology companies to gain insights into new technological developments.
 There is a formal record of all attendance at training sessions.

-Training and updates provided to Directors in 2019 were on subjects that included:
+Training and updates provided to Directors in 2020 were on subjects that included: